xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uas.md

 ## Homework

  * Jan.
+18, 2023
+   * Complete Activity 1.3.2.
+Let me know if you would like to present.
+   * Complete Week 2 Assignment in WileyPLUS.
+   * Watch this [video](https://youtu.be/1O6h7XAHyxE) on how to compute derivative at a point.

+ * Jan.
 17, 2023
    * You should complete week 2 assignment in WileyPLUS before the quiz on Friday.
    * Watch this [video](https://youtu.be/rnwfXakNv88) about the definition of derivative at a point.